daisukeiot/RP4_SenseHat/doc/IoTCentral_AzureIoTEdge.md

 - The repo is cloned into `C:\RP4_SenseHat`
 - SenseHat is available
-    If you do not have SenseHat, please use Simulator version
+    If you do not have SenseHat, please use Simulator version by setting `_hasSenseHat` to false in `dotnet/App.IoTEdge/modules/SenseHat/IoTEdgeModuleclient.cs`

 ## Azure IoT Edge Modules